Family Trust – Annual Distribution Minute

 A common misconception is that these minutes must detail distributions already made during the year, such as interim dividends or payments to beneficiaries.
 However, this is unnecessary.

 The ATO’s focus is on the trustee’s year-end resolution.
-Your accountant will treat distributions during the year as advances or loans.
+Your accountant treats distributions during the year as advances or loans.
 Including them in the minutes usually creates unnecessary complexity and risk discrepancies in tax reporting.
-Instead, the minutes should reflect the final allocation of income, using methods like the tax bracket methodology to ensure flexibility and compliance
+Instead, the minutes should reflect the final allocation of income, using methods like the Legal Consolidated tax bracket methodology.

 How do I distribute to a charity from a Family Trust?

 Distribute to a charity by notifying or paying the charity within two months.
 This is after the financial year.
-This is required to establish present entitlement under 100A ITAA 1936 (anti-avoidance rules).
+This is required to establish present entitlement under s 100A of the ITAA 1936 (anti-avoidance rules).

 See also